-(a) The State Board shall annually review the progress made in identified low-performing schools.
-Notwithstanding G.S.
-115C-287.1, G.S.
-115C-325, or any other law, the State Board may dismiss personnel assigned to that school and may terminate the contract entered into on or after July 1, 1996, of any school administrator assigned to that school when:

-(1) The Board identifies that school as low-performing under G.S.
-115C-105.30;

-The Board determines that school has failed to make satisfactory improvement after the Board assigned an assistance team to it under G.S.
-115C-105.31; and

-That assistance team makes the recommendation to dismiss or to terminate the contract for one or more grounds established in G.S.
-115C-325(e)(1) for dismissal or demotion of a career teacher.

-The State Board shall adopt procedures to ensure that due process rights, including a hearing, are afforded to persons recommended for dismissal under this subsection.
-The hearing shall be before a panel of three members of the State Board.
-Decisions of the panel may be appealed on the record to the State Board, with further right of judicial review under Chapter 150B of the General Statutes.
-Neither party to a school administrator contract is entitled to damages under this subsection.

-(b) The State Board may appoint an interim superintendent in a local school administrative unit:

-(1) Upon the identification of more than half the schools in that unit as low-performing under G.S.
-115C-105.30; or

-Upon the recommendation from an assistance team assigned to a school located in that unit that has been identified as low-performing under G.S.
+- (a) Notwithstanding any other law, upon the identification of a school as low-performing under this Part, the State Board shall dismiss the principal assigned to that school in accordance with G.S.
+115C-325(q)(1). - (b) Notwithstanding any other law, a local board shall dismiss teachers, assistant principals, directors, and supervisors assigned to a school identified as low-performing in accordance with G.S.
+115C-325(q)(2). - (c) The State Board may appoint an interim superintendent in a local school administrative unit: - (1) Upon the identification of more than half the schools in that unit as low-performing under G.S.
+115C-105.30; or - Upon the recommendation from an assistance team assigned to a school located in that unit that has been identified as low-performing under G.S.
 115C-105.30.
 This recommendation shall be based upon a finding that the superintendent has failed to cooperate with the assistance team or has otherwise hindered that school's ability to improve.